-Panasonic TZ100 versus Sony A6500
+Panasonic TZ100 vs Sony A6500

-The Panasonic Lumix DMC-TZ100 (called Panasonic ZS100 in some regions) and the Sony Alpha A6500 are two digital cameras that were announced, respectively, in January 2016 and October 2016.
+The Panasonic Lumix DMC-TZ100 (called Panasonic ZS100 in some regions) and the Sony Alpha A6500 are two digital cameras that were officially introduced, respectively, in January 2016 and October 2016.
 The TZ100 is a fixed lens compact, while the A6500 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (TZ100) and an APS-C (A6500) sensor.
-The Panasonic has a resolution of 20 megapixel, whereas the Sony provides 24 MP.
+The Panasonic has a resolution of 20 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is notably larger (11 percent) than the Panasonic TZ100.
 It is noteworthy in this context that the A6500 is splash and dust-proof, while the TZ100 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the TZ100 has a lens built in, whereas the A6500 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A6500 and their specifications in the Sony E-Mount Lens Catalog.

 Concerning battery life, the TZ100 gets 300 shots out of its DMW-BLG10 battery, while the A6500 can take 350 images on a single charge of its NP-FW50 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.